“O Thou who dost hear prayer, to Thee all men come” (Psalm 65:2).

 –My desire to be more like Jesus and to prepare for Heaven drives me to my knees in prayer.

-But the best encouragement of all to stop and pray many times a day is knowing that on the other end of the line is One who knows me and loves me anyway, who cares for every detail of my life, from the infinitesimal to infinity, and He welcomes me.
+But the greatest encouragement of all to stop and pray throughout day is knowing that on the other end of the line is One who knows me and loves me anyway, who cares for every detail of my life, from the infinitesimal to infinity, and He welcomes me into His presence.

-Because it’s my Heavenly Father on the throne, I may “boldly approach the throne of grace, that we may receive mercy and may find grace to help in time of need” (Hebrews 4:16).
+Because this is my Heavenly Father on the throne, I may “boldly approach the throne of grace, that we may receive mercy and may find grace to help in time of need” (Hebrews 4:16).

 Before raising Lazarus from the dead, Jesus prayed, “Father, I thank Thee that Thou heardest me when I prayed.
 And I knew that Thou heardest me always.”
 (John 11:41-42).

-Prayer, I like to remind people, is need-driven and faith-powered.
+Prayer, I like to remind God’s people, is need-driven and faith-powered.
 Faith simply means I believe God, I believe that He is there and that He hears and cares and will answer.
+My needs drive me to pray and my faith connects with the Lord.

 Let us pray, and let us continue to pray until Jesus comes.
 Then, the faith shall be sight and we will speak to Him face to face.
 The mind reels at such thoughts, at such a privilege.